A Comprehensive Guide to Mastering Terraform Lambda Modules

 Trade-offs

-- Flexibility: Highly configurable modules can lead to over-engineering, making them less flexible for specific use cases.
+2. Flexibility: Highly configurable modules may lead to over-engineering, making them less suitable for specific use cases.

 Expanding Your Module from Simple to Complex